 2. No footnote or reference was provided / cross referenced, making it difficult for organisers to trace a claim to its source supporting documents.

-3. Hard copy support for a claim was provided, but original source document was not attached.
+3. Hard copy support for a claim was provided, but the original source document was not attached.

 4. Only a website link was included, without providing hardcopy support.
-Applicants must supply a screen shot or printed pages directly from the website as the organisers and judges will not have time to go to every website.
+(Applicants must supply a screen shot or printed pages directly from the website as the organisers and judges will not have time to go to every website.)

 5. A claim could not be computed / linked to the source provided.